#1 A Game Dev Story

 Watching these characters work together and cooperate with the other people at Eagle Jump kept each episode reliably entertaining, and in a way it kind of made me reflect on all the fun times I have at my own office.
 Stuff like the lead programmer using the office’s roof as a private airsoft range or the overweight office cat give the place an identity of its own, and all the characters click together so well it really feels like watching a bunch of friends working together on their projects.

-Another major source of fun in this anime is the fan service.
+Another major source of fun in New Game! is the fan service.
 Now, this may seem out of place what with the office setting and all, and I absolutely caution against recreating scenes from the show at your own job, but hear me out here.
 Eagle Jump is exclusively staffed by young women and many of the jokes play in on this by having a not-so-subtle yuri undertone and pretty obvious fan-service.
 It’s lewd and honestly just really cracks me up because it always fits the characters well, such as a running gag where the lead designer often walks around without pants because she sleeps in the office every day to get more work in.

 While you’ll often catch me complaining about fan-service in other shows, here it’s presented just so darn well I truly enjoyed it.
 I found the jokes to be fun and the fact that all these characters are adults took away some of the frustration I usually have with fan-service in anime.